Materials-Consortia/OPTIMADE/optimade.md

 ## <a name="h.6.4">6.4.
 Relationships Used by Multiple Entry Types</a>

 [JSON API Relationships](https://jsonapi.org/format/#document-resource-object-relationships)
-MAY be used to define the relations between entries.
+MAY be used to describe the relations between entries.

 ### <a name="h.6.4.1">6.4.1. references</a>